microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 #### <a href="#dollarRequests" name="dollarRequests" class="anchor"> $ Notifications and Requests </a>

 Notification and requests whose methods start with '\$/' are messages which are protocol implementation dependent and might not be implementable in all clients or servers.
-For example if the server implementation uses a single threaded synchronous programming language then there is little a server can do to react to a `$/cancelRequest` notification.
+For example, if the server implementation uses a single threaded synchronous programming language then there is little a server can do to react to a `$/cancelRequest` notification.
 If a server or client receives notifications starting with '\$/' it is free to ignore the notification.
 If a server or client receives a request starting with '\$/' it must error the request with error code `MethodNotFound` (e.g. `-32601`).

 #### <a href="#cancelRequest" name="cancelRequest" class="anchor"> Cancellation Support (:arrow_right: :arrow_left:)</a>